-The Banking Act 1959, the Insurance Act 1973, the Life Insurance Act 1995, the Private Health Insurance (Prudential Supervision) Act 2015 and the Superannuation Industry (Supervision) Act 1993
+&lt;sup>2 The Banking Act 1959, the Insurance Act 1973, the Life Insurance Act 1995, the Private Health Insurance (Prudential Supervision) Act 2015 and the Superannuation Industry (Supervision) Act 1993.

-4 At the time of publication, the Hon.
-Josh Frydenberg MP has portfolio responsibility for APRA as Treasurer of the Commonwealth of Australia.
-Senator the Hon.
-Jane Hume is the Minister for Superannuation, Financial Services and Financial Technology.
+At the time of publication, the Hon.
+Dr. Jim Chalmers MP has portfolio responsibility for APRA as Treasurer of the Commonwealth of Australia.
+The Hon.
+Stephen Jones MP is the Assistant Treasurer and Minister for Financial Services